 Did you know?

-Paul Kruger, President of the South African Republic just before the South African (Anglo Boer) War, reputedly banished ‘difficult' Boer farmers to the Waterberg.
+Paul Kruger, president of the South African Republic, reputedly banished ‘difficult' Boer farmers to the Waterberg.

 The R518 is a scenic road route that takes you from the town of Mokopane to Marken through the heart of the Waterberg Mountains.
 One of the highlights of the road is passing through the range known as the Waterberg Red Beds because of their distinctive rusty colour.
 This colour is a result of iron particles trapped in the sandstone that began rusting some 1900 million years ago.